spiral/docs/orm/late-binding.md

 # Pre-Compiled Relations, Relate to Interfaces
-Due nature of ORM component and the way how it pre-compiles your schema, you can relate your entities to external `RecordInterface` compatible modules using interfaces and roles instead of concrete implementation.
+Due nature of ORM component and the way how it pre-compiles your schema, you can relate your entities to external models using interface instead of class name.

-Such approach will work for any of your relation types and provides the most use in your modules.

 > Attention, do not confuse with [Morphed relations](/orm/morphed.md)!

 ## Example
-We can demonstrate such functionality by relating our `Post` model to an User using UserInterface:
+We can demonstrate such functionality by relating our `Post` model to an `User` using `UserInterface`:

 ```php
 class User extends Record implements UserInterface